Henri Lazarof International Commission Prize

 - Compositions may be for any ensemble; at least one must clearly demonstrate writing for chamber groups.

-- Include date of composition on each score; both works must have been completed within the last five years.
+- Include date of composition on each score; both works must have been completed within the last seven years.

 - Entries printed using music notation software are encouraged.
 Handwritten scores must be scanned to PDF.
 Illegible scores will be disqualified.